ShaharPrishMSFT/Zod/README.md

 - `worktrees/formalai.configuration/` - Configuration management
 - `worktrees/formalai.lang/` - Formal AI language implementation
 - `worktrees/zod.it/` - IT automation and tooling
+- `worktrees/formalai.generalist/` - General use cases and procedures

 Each worktree has its own custom folder for specific configurations and personality:
 - `./formalai.python.custom/` - Custom files and personality for Python SDK development